#thinning shears professional

 Her face hardened.

 The rest of their conversation was hushed between themselves.
-Johnny caught a few snippets of it: Watcher.
+Soap caught a few snippets of it: Watcher.
 Unhappy.
 Policies.
 Crossed the line.
 But he found himself uninterested after a while, not caring to eavesdrop.
-Johnny's eyes flicked around the foyer looking at nothing really until they landed on the drapery on the wall.
+Soap's eyes flicked around the foyer looking at nothing really until they landed on the drapery on the wall.
 He shifted, feeling a sudden shiver along his skin.
 Wondered what to expect in this place, what sort of debauchery it had.
 Surely more than just a bar with watered down drinks and an empty dance floor.
 Maybe some ropes and chains?
 Blindfolds and gags?
 Voyeurs?
 Plumbers?
 Tax evaders?
 The possibilities were endless if his dabbling of adult films was anything to go by.

 Before he could think further on it there was a dig in the ribs.
 He turned to Gaz who gestured his chin to the front desk.
 Their discussion had ended and the bouncer was moving away with a tired sigh.